Draellemeistro/Uni-Noter/Sikkerhed/Begreber/Theme3/Cipher block Modes of Operation.md

-- A symmetric block cipher processes one block of data at a time
+- A symmetric [[block cipher]] processes one block of data at a time
 	- In the case of [[Data Encryption Standard (DES)]] and [[Triple DES (3DES)]], the block length is b=64 bits
 	- For [[AES|Advanced Encryption Standard (AES)]], the block length is b=128
 - For longer amounts of plaintext, it is necessary to break the plaintext into b bit blocks, **==padding==** the last block if necessary
-- Different modes result in different security properties of the underlying block cipher:
+- Different modes result in different security properties of the underlying [[block cipher]]:
 	- [[Electronic Code Book (ECB)]]
 	- [[Cipher Block Chaining (CBC)]]
 	- Others: **Cipher Feedback (CFB)**, **Output Feedback (OFB)**, **Block Replay**, etc.